master861/scetool/Readme.md

-This is the scetool for ps devs and can used for webman-mod compile
+This is the scetool for ps3 devs and can used for webman-mod compile